wzmli/phyloglmm/response.md

 As currently presented I found this paper a little bit in between an application note and a research paper but lacking some key components from both, but turning it into a research paper would require, in my opinion, the addition of an empirical example (see also comments from reviewer 1).

-**We intended the paper as an application/software paper, not as a research paper: there is some novelty here, but as our primary innovation is to recast the model in a mathematically equivalent but more convenient/efficient form, we would prefer to treat this as an application.**
+**We intended the paper as an application/software paper, not as a research paper: there is some novelty here, but as our primary innovation is to recast the model in a mathematically equivalent but more convenient/efficient form, we would prefer to treat this as an application.
+We have provided an example in the vignette.**

-**BMB: I think if we have a non-problematic example we should include it** **MLI: I think we cleaned up garamszegi's example for the package already.
-DOUBLE CHECK**

 The benchmarking of the new method is interesting but is mixing too many confounding factors linked with the different implementations of the various packages (see also comment from reviewer 2).
 What is the performance of the new model all else being equal?
 How much of the performance results is actually due to differences the optimization among the different R packages?